Jörg Baberowski: Political views and disputes

 Baberowski clarified his remarks by noting that while "Stalin enjoyed violence, Hitler did not."
 Baberowski added that this did not make Hitler's actions morally better, but worse.

 In response to the refugee crisis in Europe in 2015, Baberowski called for a more restrictive policy toward immigrants in Germany and criticized German Chancellor Angela Merkel's approach in a number of articles and interviews.

 In 2016, Baberowski sued the general students' committee (AStA) of the University of Bremen for distributing a leaflet that called him "radical right-wing" and "racist" and accused him of theses that were "glorifying violence" and "frighteningly brutal".
 The Cologne district court ruled it illegal to label him as "racist", but permissible, under the freedom of speech, to claim that Baberowski advocated "radical right-wing positions".
 According to the court it does not matter, whether this rating is correct or wrong.
 When the AStA appealed against this decision, Baberowski withdrew his complaint, after the Cologne court of appeal hinted that it would reject it.

 In June 2017, law professor Andreas Fischer-Lescano, head of the Center for European Law and Politics at Bremen University, wrote in the Frankfurter Rundschau supporting the students.
 He stated that Baberowski's "academic oeuvre and short-term political remarks" blended into "an amalgam of radical right-wing criticism that is interspersed with historical revisionist and nationalist motifs".
+The Neue Zürcher Zeitung described Lescano's article as an attempt to establish an opinion police force (″Meinungspolizei″).